 Henry has been an integral member of Line and Space since 1987 and has served as the firm’s Office/Project Manager since 1993.
 He is consistently successful in coordinating and melding a large contingent of owners, diverse users, designers, technical consultants and specialists, keeping all team members on track of project goals, budget and schedule.
 He organizes and helps facilitate our on-site programming workshops with various interested parties, to define project needs and build consensus with each project’s vision.

 In addition to his superior management skills, Henry is an excellent designer and provides critical input for all of Line and Space’s projects.
 His recent designs include the adaptive use of the existing visitor center building at Red Rock Canyon and the San Diego National Wildlife Refuge Complex, which both anticipate LEED Gold Certification and include indoor and outdoor areas for world-class interpretation, classroom and education space, and exterior gathering and transition areas.
-In 2010 he was awarded the AIA Arizona Architect’s Medal, the highest honor given in the state for outstanding design achievement, and in 2001 he received the AIA Arizona Young Architect Citation.
+In 2018 he was elevated into the AIA College of Fellows for his design contributions to the field of architecture.
+He is a past recipient of the AIA Arizona Architect's medal (the highest honor given in the state for design achievement) and the AIA Arizona Young Architect Citation.

 An accomplished photographer, Henry’s work appears in a number of international publications.
-He has served as president of the Southern Arizona Chapter AIA and periodically reviews student projects at the University of Arizona College of Architecture and Landscape Architecture.
-Currently, he is a member of the City of Tucson Design Review Board, a council-appointed position.
+He has served as president of the Southern Arizona Chapter AIA and periodically reviews student projects at the University of Arizona College of Architecture, Planning, and Landscape Architecture.

 Education: B. Architecture, University of Arizona 1989

 Registration: Arizona Architect 1993 - also registered in Colorado, Idaho, Montana, Nevada, New Mexico, Oklahoma, Utah and Wyoming.